-You must comply with the PETRONAS Information Security Policy in effect from time-to-time, which may be obtained from Group Chief Information Officer.
+You must comply with the PETRONAS Information Security Policy in effect from time-to-time.

 PART III: WORKPLACE CULTURE AND ENVIRONMENT

 1. ABSENCE WITHOUT LEAVE OR WITHOUT REASONABLE CAUSE

 An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/ she reports of his/her absence and the cause for his/her absence.